huaweicloud/packer-plugin-huaweicloud/website/source/docs/builders/huaweicloud-ecs.html.md

 ### Optional:

--   `availability_zone` (string) - The availability zone to build resources in Huawei Cloud.
+-   `availability_zone` (string) - The availability zone to build resources in HuaweiCloud.
     If omitted, a random availability zone in the region will be used.

 -   `image_description` (string) - Specifies the image description.